JHU-PL-Lab/www-fpse/lecture/intro.md

 * There are typed FP languages (OCaml, Haskell, TypeScript, etc) and uptyped ones (Lisp, Scheme, Clojure, Python, JavaScript, etc)
 * We are clearly in the types camp here with OCaml but there are trade offs
-  - With types we have *type-directed programming*: types serve as a skeleton of the code structure, and often once all the type errors are fixed the code .. works!
+  - With types we have *type-directed programming*: starting with the type of a function types serve as a skeleton of the code structure (e.g. a function that takes in a list of integers and returns an integer gives important information), and often once all the type errors are fixed the code .. works!
   - The downside is types can get in the way both in terms of code maintenance and in terms of expressiveness.